Route 66 NHRA Nationals

 Health & Safety

 With beautiful summery weather comes the need to protect your skin.
 After all, you will be outside and exposed to the elements for the duration of your visit to Route 66 Raceway.
 Don’t forget your sunscreen, bug spray, lip balm, sunglasses, and a sunhat.
-You can also purchase water for remaining hydrated once you’re in the facility.
+You can also purchase water to remain hydrated once you’re in the facility.
 For peace of mind, bring along your first aid kit in your RV as well as toiletries and any medical supplies you might require.

 Where to eat